 Pumpkin Chocolate Chip Cookies Ingredients

 - pumpkin puree

 - baking powder

 - ground cinnamon

 Preheat the oven to 350 degrees.

-Add the cinnamon, baking soda, baking powder, vanilla extract, granulated white sugar, butter, shortening, pumpkin puree, in to the bowl of a stand mixer and add the paddle attachment.
+Add the cinnamon, baking soda, baking powder, vanilla extract, granulated white sugar, butter, shortening, pumpkin puree, into the bowl of a stand mixer and add the paddle attachment.

 Turn the mixer on top medium speed and mix all of the ingredients together.
 Make sure they are mixed well.